-If you want to know why you can’t lose weight even though you’re dieting and exercising then you’ve come to the right place.
+If you want to know why you can’t lose weight no matter what you do with diet and exercise then you’ve come to the right place.

 Let me ask you something…

-In this blog post, you’ll uncover why you can’t lose weight no matter what you do.
-And what to do about it so you break through those plateaus.
+This blog post will uncover why you can’t lose weight no matter what you do.
+And what to do about it so you break through those stubborn plateaus.

 Are you a yo-yo dieter?

-Then take an objective look at your calorie, macronutrient and “cheat foods” in your diet.
+Then take an objective look at the calorie, macronutrient, and “cheat foods” in your diet.

 I’m not one to put all the blame on genetics for your weight loss plateaus, but in all honesty, it does make a difference.